safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/README.md

 The [Onramp kit](https://github.com/safe-global/account-abstraction-sdk/tree/main/packages/onramp-kit) allow users to access on-ramp services and use them with their Safe's.

-Users can use these services to buy crypto assets with credit cards or make SEPA transfers between their Safe and bank accounts (Monerium).
+These services can be used to buy crypto assets with credit cards or make SEPA transfers between their Safe and bank accounts (Monerium).

 ### Install dependencies